ElTinmar/VideoReader/README.md

 - Using a multiprocessed producer-consumer scheme instead of the naive sequential read-process approach can yield significant improvements in overall speed if the processing task is long and not already multithreaded.
 - For short processing tasks, the overhead introduced by the multiprocessing approach results in no clear benefits or even worse performance than the sequential approach
-- If the task is already multithreaded (e.g. SVD from openBLAS), there is no clear benefits to using the multiprocessed producer-consumer approach
+- If the task is already multithreaded (e.g. SVD from openBLAS), using several consumer thread processes is worse
 - There is no clear speed gain when using hardware acceleration to decode frames from the video file
 - Running the consumer processing code on the GPU when possible can yield a significant speed-up